PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

-In particular, we will as example also study the more general case of ``\mathbf{SVect}``, i.e. the category of super vector spaces, which contains ``\mathbf{Vect}`` as a subcategory and which are useful to describe fermions.
+In particular, we will as example also study the more general case of ``\mathbf{SVect}``, i.e. the category of super vector spaces, which contains ``\mathbf{Vect}`` as a subcategory and which is useful to describe fermions.

 In the end, the goal of identifying tensor manipulations in TensorXD.jl with concepts from category theory is to put the diagrammatic formulation of tensor networks in the most